cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 In both cases, the transaction will still be in the cache.
 So, if the same transaction is received again, it will be discarded by the cache, and thus not added to the mempool and `txSenders`.

+### Decision

+We have chosen the second option of using a callback because it reduces the chances of concurrent accesses to the list of senders and it removes the transaction immediately, keeping the mempool and the list of senders better synchoronized.

 ## Consequences